 At run-time, calls to the stored procedures are passed to the appropriate partition.
 When procedures are "single-partitioned" (meaning they operate on data within a single partition) the server process executes the procedure by itself, freeing the rest of the cluster to handle other requests in parallel.

 By using serialized processing, VoltDB ensures transactional consistency without the overhead of locking, latching, and transaction logs, while partitioning lets the database handle multiple requests at a time.
 As a general rule of thumb, the more processors (and therefore the more partitions) in the cluster, the more transactions VoltDB completes per second, providing an easy, almost linear path for scaling an application's capacity and performance.

 When a procedure does require data from multiple partitions, one node acts as a coordinator and hands out the necessary work to the other nodes, collects the results and completes the task.
 This coordination makes multi-partitioned transactions slightly slower than single-partitioned transactions.
 However, transactional integrity is maintained and the architecture of multiple parallel partitions ensures throughput is kept at a maximum.

 Tables are partitioned in VoltDB based on a column that you, the developer or designer, specify.
 When you choose partitioning columns that match the way the data is accessed by the stored procedures, it optimizes execution at runtime.

 To further optimize performance, VoltDB allows certain database tables to be replicated to all nodes of the cluster.
 For small tables that are largely read-only, this allows stored procedures to create joins between this table and another larger table while remaining a single-partitioned transaction.
-For example, a retail merchandising database that uses product codes as the primary key may have one table that simply correlates the product code with the product's category and full name, Since this table is relatively small and does not change frequently (unlike inventory and orders) it can be replicated to all partitions.
+For example, a retail merchandising database that uses product codes as the primary key may have one table that simply correlates the product code with the product's category and full name, Since this table is relatively small and does not change frequently (unlike inventory and orders) it can be replicated for access by all partitions.
 This way stored procedures can retrieve and return user-friendly product information when searching by product code without impacting the performance of order and inventory updates and searches.